niiknow/lambda-template/README.md

 * Can be use to generate personalized html for email.
 * Use with some kind of headless CMS like: cloudcms.com, contentful.com, dotcms.com, prismic.io, etc... https://www.cmswire.com/web-cms/13-headless-cmss-to-put-on-your-radar/
 * Build your own headless CMS.
 Simply create a UI that output configuration for this.
 Use openresty make aws lambda call, cache, and return html to the client.
+* Create your own jsfiddle, codepen, plunkr, etc...

 ## Engine
 Default engine is nunjucks; otherwise, just install additional engines and pass engine name and configuration in api call.
 This library use consolidate.js, see list of supported engines here: https://github.com/tj/consolidate.js#supported-template-engines  We've also installed doTjs engine to demonstrate how it can be done in the unit test.

 ### Why nunjucks?
 * Unlike liquid/tinylinquid in javascript, nunjucks is actively being develop, support, and is popular.
-* It has a bunch of filters built-in so we don't have to write additional filters.
+* It has a bunch of filters built-in so we don't have to write additional filters: https://mozilla.github.io/nunjucks/templating.html#builtin-filters
 * Liquid like syntax so it's easy to convert existing theme templates from popular providers such as Shopify, Adobe Business Catalyst, or Nation Builder.
 * Has {% raw %} and {% endraw %} to support client-side javascript: https://mozilla.github.io/nunjucks/templating.html#raw
 * Provide easy way to customize template loader so we can remote load our templates.